Skip to Main Content

 YIVO Archival Highlights

-Papers of Eugene Malek, RG 806
+Papers of Eugene Malek (RG 806)

 Printed and manuscript sheet music including folksongs, oratorios, cantatas, liturgical music, choral works, dance music.
 Programs, clippings and photographs of Malek.